Amareteklay/quteba/README.md

 * [Deployment](#deployment)
 * [Credits](#credits)

-## UX Design
+# UX Design

-### The Strategy Plane
+## The Strategy Plane

-#### Site Goals
+### **Site Goals**

 * Owner goals:
    * The goal of the website is to provide a platform for users to discuss and understand relevant economic issues.
-Quteba has a dual purpose: for the average user, it is a place where they can ask questions and get answers from other users.
-For users who are looking for deeper analyses from experts, quteba has a blog where contributors post articles and users can read, comment on or even open a discussion forum if they will.
+Quteba has a dual purpose:
+     * For the average user, it is a place where they can ask questions and get answers from other users.
+     * For users who are looking for deeper analyses from experts, quteba has a blog where contributors post articles and users can read, comment on or even open a discussion forum if they will.

 * User goals:
    * Users of Quteba are interested in either getting quick answers to specific questions or a deeper insight on a given problem.
-As such, they want to engage in discussion forums by asking questions, reading comments, replying and/or reacting to the comments and replies others provide.
-Users are also interested in grasping the various viewpoints on specific economic topics, and thus they want to read articles that synthesize different theories and pieces of information.
+   * Users want to engage in discussion forums by asking questions, reading comments, replying and/or reacting to the comments and replies others provide.
+   * Users are also interested in grasping the various viewpoints on specific economic topics, and thus they want to read articles that synthesize different theories and pieces of information.

-#### Epics
+### **Epics**
 In this project, the following 8 epics were created which encapsulate the user stories below.

 - Useability